AIG investors' $970.5 mln settlement wins US court approval

 A government rescue in 2008 led taxpayers to take a nearly 80 percent stake in the New York-based insurer.

-The government has since sold off its stake in AIG, resulting in a positive return of $22.7 million to the U.S. Treasury Department and Federal Reserve.
+The government has since sold off its stake in AIG, resulting in a positive return of $22.7 billion to the U.S. Treasury Department and Federal Reserve.

 The case is In re: American International Group Inc 2008 Securities Litigation, U.S. District Court, Southern District of New York, No. 08-04772.